rirenner/aci-ansible/docs/aci_contract_module.rst

 Synopsis
 --------

-* Manage contract resources on Cisco ACI fabrics.
+* Manage Contract resources on Cisco ACI fabrics.
-* This does not include subjects although subjects can be removed using this module.
+* More information from the internal APIC class ``vz:BrCP`` at https://developer.cisco.com/media/mim-ref/MO-vzBrCP.html.

 Requirements (on host that executes module)